morganthomas/winning-arguments/winning-arguments.md

 * When we need a variable that ranges over object terms, i.e. an *object meta-variable*, we will use bolded lower case letters starting with "a": **a**, **b**, **c**, ...
 * When we need a variable that ranges over predicates, i.e. a *predicate variable*, we will use bolded upper case letters starting with "P": **P**, **Q**, **R**, ...
 * When we need a variable that ranges over statements, i.e. a *statement variable*, we will use bolded upper case letters starting with "A": **A**, **B**, **C**, ...
-* When we need a variable that ranges over verbs, we will use a bolded lower case **v**.
+* When we need a variable that ranges over copulas, we will use a bolded lower case **v**.

 A **lexical unit** (of our presentation of first-order logic) is a word, a parenthesis, or a comma.